RfidResearchGroup/proxmark3/doc/ext_flash_notes.md

 * used by Proxmark3 RDV4 specific functions: flash signature and keys dictionaries, see below for details
 * to dump it: `mem dump f page3_dump o 196608 l 65536`
 * to erase it:
-  * **Beware** it will erase your flash signature (see below) so better to back it up first as you won't be able to regenerate it by yourself!
+  * **Beware** it will erase your flash signature so better to back it up first as you won't be able to regenerate it by yourself!
-  * It's possible to erase completely page 3 by erase the entire flash memory with the voluntarily undocumented command `mem wipe i`.
+  * edit the source code to enable Page 3 as a valid input in the `mem wipe` command.
   * Updating keys dictionaries doesn't require to erase page 3.

 ## Page3 Layout